 – Public clouds.
 A hosting provider offers cloud services to a large number of customers while computing facilities, network resources, and data storage are located at one big data center.
 Public clouds are great for both the infrastructural flexibility and automation of routines.
 Public clouds are in demand of website owners, online service providers, and software developers.

-– Private clouds.
-A company builds its own cloud infrastructure with the resources to be accessible to intra-company services only.
+- Private clouds A company builds its own cloud infrastructure with the resources to be accessible to intra-company services only.
 Private clouds contribute most of all to large organizations with rich IT infrastructures and to the ones that deal with sensitive data and state secrets.

 – Hybrid clouds.
 This is a symbiotic solution of public clouds and private ones where data exchange is managed by a company.
 Hybrid clouds are beneficial for businesses that face drastic activity outbreaks such as sale-off and promotional campaigns.
 Hybrid clouds are appropriate for the implementation of sophisticated technological solutions that require multi-stage testing.